 UX and UI are not the same.

 User Interface (UI) is a part of User Experience (UX).
-UX Design focuses on designing human-centred products after careful research and analysis.
+UX Design focuses on designing human-centered products after careful research and analysis.
 Click here to know the difference between UI and UX.

 User research is crucial.